hirosystems/stacks.js/packages/sbtc/README.md

   // OPTIONAL DEFAULTS
   // maxSignerFee: 80_000, // optional: fee to pay for the deposit transaction (taken from the signers from the sats)
-  // reclaimLockTime: 6_000, // optional: lock time for the reclaim script
+  // reclaimLockTime: 12, // optional: lock time for the reclaim script
-  // network: REGTEST, // optional: which bitcoin network to use });
+  // network: MAINNET, // optional: which bitcoin network to use
+  // reclaimPublicKey: YOUR_RECLAIM_PUBLIC_KEY, // required: public key for reclaiming failed deposits });

 // `deposit.address` is the deposit address (send funds here, aka the deposit address as an output)